AndromedaIsComingg/DevOps-Projects-Darey.io/Project 5/README.md

 <img width="500" alt="vi if-else" src="https://github.com/AndromedaIsComingg/Other-Projects/assets/140917780/133541eb-6d1c-4ead-bda2-c479cafcdc45">

-Now that we have our file created, we will grant the file execution permission in order the make the file executable we will be doing this with the command `chmod +x if-else.sh` before we run the file.
+Now that we have our file created, we will grant the file an execution permission in order the make the file executable we will be doing this with the command `chmod +x if-else.sh` before we run the file.

 <img width="404" alt="chmod if-else" src="https://github.com/AndromedaIsComingg/Other-Projects/assets/140917780/c66fd936-b1a4-43f1-a994-f6983e9486ec">